-- An excess of amniotic fluid (polyhydramnios), which can lead to preterm premature rupture of membranes (pPROM).
+- Too much amniotic fluid.
+This is called polyhydramnios.
+It can lead to preterm prelabour rupture of membranes (pPROM).

-- A chronic illness or other pregnancy complication that isn't responding well to treatment.
+- A chronic illness or other problem from pregnancy that isn't responding well to treatment.

 - American Academy of Pediatrics, American College of Obstetricians and Gynecologists (2007).
 Antepartum care.
 In Guidelines for Perinatal Care, 6th ed., pp. 83–137.
 Elk Grove Village, IL: American Academy of Pediatrics.